A visionary project to provide Albertans with awe-inspiring views of the Universe.

 The telescope is a folded Newtonian instrument with a primary mirror 81 cm (32 in) in diameter.
 The optical components, made by legendary mirror maker Barry Arnold and donated by former Edmonton Centre member Robert Drew, are finished.
 Construction of the telescope is underway by master telescope builder Roman Unyk.

-The observatory will consist of two buildings: an observatory building with a 4.25 m (14 ft) domed roof and a warm-up trailer.
-We have acquired both the dome and the trailer and are in the process of getting development approval from Beaver County.
+The observatory will consist of two buildings: an observatory building with a 4.25 m (14 ft) domed roof and a visitor centre.
+Construction is underway under a development permit from Beaver County.
 We have a long-term agreement with Beaver County for the site.

 Current facilities include an observing field, a washroom, and a storage shed.
-To be developed are an observatory building and a warmup trailer.
+To be developed are an observatory building and a visitor centre.

 The observatory site is a graveled field about 70 m square.
 There’s a berm to the north shielding the field from the adjacent road and golf course operation, and there are trees and slopes to the east and west shielding the site from prevailing winds.
 The cleared area is near a group camp site at Black Nugget Lake Campground.